 BCSS is a team of specialists manning separate departments in sales/marketing, customer support and technical support.
 Unlike conpro, personnel are replaceable and support isn't dependent upon one person.

-Wilson at conpro bragged in a public forum of 'firing' customers "when they cost you more than they earn you".
+Wilson at conpro bragged openly in a public forum of 'firing' customers "when they cost you more than they earn you".
 He told one user that because she asked too many questions, she was removed from his client list and would have to buy the software again (yes, $1000) to continue to receive support.

 Not long ago he offered a 'free software update' to users who chose not to pay the annual support fee.
 Those who took him up on the alleged act of generosity found their software disabled days later.
 When contacted Wilson refused to remove the bug he planted until users agreed to start paying the annual support fee.